drogonj/ft_wheel/docs/README.md

 ## 📊 Some statistics

 Tested on 2 piscines (around 110 persons per piscine) at 42 Mulhouse.
 The wheel, only accessible by pisciners, **has been spinned over 1400 times** (with a cooldown of 24hours) which proved the potential of the project.
-(160 hours of TIGs btw)
+(160 hours of TIGs btw).
+Note that the wheel have been up for less than 3 weeks per piscine.

 ## 🚀 Key Features

 * **42 OAuth2 Authentication** — Secure user login and state management using the official 42 API.
 * **Fully Customizable Wheels** — Define and manage wheel configurations through simple JSON files or from the "wheel admin pannel".
 * **Real-Time Administration** — Enable maintenance mode, edit announcement banner, edit spin cooldown, ...
-* **Automatic Reward Handling** — Prizes can trigger built-in or custom reward actions (coalition points, messages, etc.) and support logical rollbacks.
+* **Automatic Reward Handling** — Prizes can trigger built-in or custom reward actions (coalition points, wallets, etc.) and support logical rollbacks.
 * **Detailed History & Auditing** — View spin logs, cancel rewards, and track admin actions with automatic logging.
 * **Modular Extensibility** — Easily add your own features via `api/builtins` or `api/mods`.
 * **Dockerized Infrastructure** — Production-ready setup with PostgreSQL, Daphne (ASGI), and persistent admin logs.
 All you have to do is to add a reverse-proxy for HTTPS.